Wazuh server cluster

 • Wazuh version<str>

-First message sent by a worker to the master on its first connection.
+First message sent by a worker node to the master node on first connection.

 syn_i_w_m_p syn_a_w_m_p